Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Trade with Lady at GR Psychic Stronghold to get a Mewtwo Lv60!_

-Trade Dark Hypno Lv26.
-Found in Ambition packs, catalog #H28.
+Dark Hypno Lv26
+> Pack: Ambition | Card Album: H28

 ***